 15. Feed dogs drop

-A feature which I didn’t use very much (but I wanted available) is the feed dogs drop which allows for the free movement of the fabric under manual control.
+A feature that I didn’t use very much (but I wanted available) is the feed dogs drop which allows for the free movement of the fabric under manual control.
 This is used mostly in free motion quilting.
 For a quilter, this is a must though, and the machine offers it.

-16. Extra large extension table
+16. Extra-large extension table

-I personally don’t use the extra large extension table but I have friends that can’t live without it.
+I personally don’t use the extra-large extension table but I have friends that can’t live without it.
 A matter of preference, really, but again it’s nice to know that if I need it, it’s there, available for use.

-17. Easy set up and also a great manual
+17. Easy setup and also a great manual

 Set up of the machine wasn’t an issue.
 I read the manual first because there were so many features that I was eager to test out!